PitonCMS/Piton/README.md

 * [Composer](https://getcomposer.org/) installed on your development environment

 ## Install PitonCMS
-To install PitonCMS using composer from the command line, change directories (`cd`) to where you want to create your new PitonCMS project directory, and run the composer `create-project` command, but update `<my-project-name>` to the new project name:
+To install PitonCMS using composer from the command line, change directories (`cd`) to where you want to create your new PitonCMS project directory, and run the composer `create-project` command, but update `<my-project-name>` to the new project name (to use Docker ensure the project name is all lower case):

 ```
 composer create-project pitoncms/piton <my-project-name>